danielegobbetti/ICSImport/README.md

 ICSImport
 =========

-ICSImport is a small free and open source app for Android that intercepts the VIEW intent for text/calendar files and allows to add it to the calendar.
+ICSImport is a small free and open source app for Android 2.1 and up that intercepts the VIEW intent for text/calendar files and allows to add it to the calendar.
 At the moment it does not need any calendar-related permissions because it acts as a bridge.
 The original .ics file is parsed and the event is added using the native calendar application.
 This way you are free to change the event details before saving.

 Building
 ========